lbwfff/lncRNA_derived_peptide_in_HCC/README.md

-# A proteogenomic approach to discover novel lncRNA-derived peptides in hepatocellular carcinoma
+# A proteogenomic approach to discover novel lncRNA-derived peptides